-7.06 Personal Days.
+7.06 Personal Leave.

+(a) Full-time employees and part-time employees who are reasonably expected to work more than 1200 hours in a calendar year are eligible to paid personal leave.

+ingue and an area of the

+and the first of the second second

-- (a) All employees may take personal days in accordance with this section, but only full-time and part-time employees are entitled to paid personal days. - (b) An eligible employee shall receive 24 personal hours leave on January 1. - (c) Personal hours may not be accumulated and carried over to the following year nor shall unused personal days be paid on termination. - (d) Temporary employees are entitled to one unpaid personal day per year. - (e) Personal hours may be used in minimum increments of 2 hours. - (f) Applications shall be filed with the department head a minimum of twenty-four hours prior to the requested leave, except in emergency.
+(b) An eligible employee shall receive 32 paid personal hours leave on January 1.

+(c) Personal hours may not be accumulated and carried over to the following year nor shall unused personal leave be paid on termination.

+(d) Personal hours may be used in 2 hour increments minimum.

+(e) Applications shall be filed with the department head a minimum of twenty-four hours prior to the requested leave, except in emergency.
 The department head shall allow or deny the request based on department needs.